Alzheimer’s destroys connections.

 For the person who has Alzheimer’s, the disease destroys connections with their own memories and their connections with other people.

-In the United States alone, almost 6 million people are living with Alzheimer’s.
+In the United States alone, more than 6 million people are living with Alzheimer’s.
 The risk for Alzheimer’s and other dementias increases with age.

 Percentage of the U.S. population living with Alzheimer’s: